 What: We have invented photovoltaic desalination.
 We have provided the proof of concept experimentally.
 We are performing extensive simulations to analyze the dynamics of the desalination/flushing cycle, from the atomistic scale to simulating individual channels to building an effective medium theory for the device.

 How: Finite element hydrodynamics, COMSOL hydrodynamics, effective medium theory

 What: We are exploring the slow dynamics, the glassy phases and memory and aging effects of spin glasses, dislocation systems and Coulomb glasses.
 We also analyze the formation of avalanches and their statistics.
 Using scaling analysis, we research the conditions which give rise to Self Organized Criticality.

 How: Parallel tempering and other accelerated Monte Carlo techniques, Scaling analysis

 What: We are exploring the revolutionary memristor paradigm that promises to redefine the architecture of computers.
 We study the electronic transport with explicit inclusion of underlying vacancy dynamics.
 We treat the long range Coulomb interaction with care.
 We focus on the hysteretic switching phenomena and explore the role of oxide tunneling barriers

 How: Molecular Dynamics, Long range interactions

-June 2020: Group alum Frank Wilhelm just got the position of Director of the new Institute for Quantum Computing Analytics at the Forschungszentrum Jülich - a large national laboratory in Germany and home of the Helmholtz Quantum Center.
+June 2020: Group alum Frank Wilhelm just got the position of Director of the new Institute for Quantum Computing Analytics at the German national Research lab in Jülich.

 June 2020: Group alum Dustin Gilbert, an assistant professor at the University of Tennessee, also working at the Oak Ridge National Laboratory, was just awarded the prestigious CAREER award by the DOE, given to the most promising young faculty in the US.